-Broken Hallelujah: collected stories, Poets Wear Prada Press, coming 2026
+Broken Hallelujah: collected stories, coming 2026

 Escape Route, a novel.
 Running Wild Press, May 2022.
 Escape Route is set in the summer of '69, a year littered with hope and upheaval around the globe.